-- i.
-To facilitate public and private sector process re-engineering. - ii.
-To ensure minimum operational costs for BPO. - iii.
-To enhance access to markets for BPO operators. - iv.
-To enhance skilled labour for BPO. - v.
-To provide adequate private and public infrastructure support for the BPO ecosystem.
+- (i) To facilitate public and private sector process re-engineering. - (ii) To ensure minimum operational costs for BPO. - (iii) To enhance access to markets for BPO operators. - (iv) To enhance skilled labour for BPO. - (v) To provide adequate private and public infrastructure support for the BPO ecosystem.

-2.6 Expected Outcomes The National Business Process Outsourcing Policy intends to realise the following outcomes:
+2.6 Expected Outcomes

+The National Business Process Outsourcing Policy intends to realise the following outcomes:

-Main Outcome Sub Outcomes Output Indicators 1: Increased efficiency and effectiveness in the delivery of private and public s Increased performance of the BPO industry supported by innovation.
-Percentage increase in productivity of the BPO industry ervices Increased investment in skills development.
-Number of skills development programs Increased foreign direct investment for BPO companies.
-Amount of foreign direct investment attracted (in USD) Enhanced visibility of Uganda BPO companies.
-Market share percentage growth 2: Increased contribution to GDP Increased investment in infrastructure.
-Number of BPO infrastructure supported Increased contribution of BPO to job security.
-Number of new jobs created and sustained by the BPO industry Increased tax revenue to the Government.
-Amount of tax revenue generated from the BPO industry (in USD) 3: Increased employment Enhanced market opportunities.
-Number of new market opportunities created opportunities Increased acquisition of industry-relevant certifications and standards by BPO companies.
-Number of certifications obtained by BPO companies Increased skilled labour Number of skilled labourers employed in the BPO industry
+Main Outcome Sub Outcomes Output Indicators 1: Increased i.
+Increased performance of Percentage increase in efficiency and the BPO industry supported productivity of the BPO effectiveness in the by innovation. industry delivery of private ii.
+Increased investment in Number of skills and public services skills development. development programs iii.
+Increased foreign direct Amount of foreign direct investment for BPO investment attracted (in USD) companies. iv.
+Enhanced visibility of Market share percentage Uganda BPO companies. growth 2: Increased i.
+Increased investment in Number of BPO contribution to GDP infrastructure. infrastructure supported ii.
+Increased contribution of Number of new jobs created BPO to job security. and sustained by the BPO industry iii.
+Increased tax revenue to the Amount of tax revenue Government. generated from the BPO industry (in USD) 3: Increased i.
+Enhanced market Number of new market employment opportunities. opportunities created opportunities ii.
+Increased acquisition of Number of certifications industry-relevant obtained by BPO companies

+certifications and standards

+by BPO companies.

+iii .
+Increased skilled labour Number of skill ed lab ourers

+employed in the BPO

+industry